AdamKGoddard/XiaomiIR_ESPHome/README.md

 # XiaomiIR_ESPHome
-Custom ESPHome Firmware for the Xiaomi Mijia Universal IR Remote Controller
+Custom ESPHome Firmware for the Xiaomi Mijia Universal IR Remote Controller `MJYKQ01CM`.
+**NOTE:** This is not compatible with Marvell model `NDZ-08-GA`.

 Thank you to Paul Nicholls for his work on adapting the Arduino ESP32 Core to the Single Core Processor variant used by Xiaomi, and his resulting Linp Doorbell ESPHome integration.